cure-lab/cure-lab.github.io/_publications/timeseries.md

 ---
-title: Time Series is a Special Sequence：Forecasting with Sample Convolution and Interaction.
+title: SCINet：Time Series Modeling and Forecasting with Sample Convolution and Interaction
-description:
+description: We propose a novel and general CNN-based backbone for the time series forecasting problem, achieving SOTAs on several real-world datasets.
 time: 2022-11-28
 citation:  Liu, M., Zeng, A., Lai, Q., & Xu, Q.
 conference: NeurIPS 2022